 You should work to avoid that, though, and aim to make a presentation that persuades.

 That being said, you’re not expected to memorize the entire thing either.
 Instead, highlight three to five major talking points and get comfortable speaking off the cuff to add in context and examples.

 Mistake 3.
 Not Practicing Enough

 Writing out a basic script or outline for your speech is a nice start.
 But it won’t come off smoothly until you actually sit down and practice it.

 A speaker once told me that you should practice or rehearse around one hour for each minute of a speech.
 Twenty-minute speech?
 Twenty hours!

 While that seems on the high side, running through your speech with notes (at first), and later without notes, from beginning to end, over-and-over-and-over, will drill the information into your memory and make it become second nature.

-If you need more presentation practice, and are having some anxiety about speaking in public, you should know that's a normal feeling.
+If you need more presentation practice and are having some anxiety about public speaking, you should know that's a normal feeling.
 Lean how to overcome it:

 The other benefit of frequent practice is that you should be able to easily spot...